Our name – Maranatha Christian Reformed Church - reflects our identity

-For children age 3 - Grade 5, after a time of praise and worship as part of the congregation, we gather together downstairs for a time of Bible teaching.
+For children age 3 - Grade 5, Sunday School is available after a time of praise and worship as part of the congregation.
+We gather together downstairs for a time of Bible teaching.
 First, we listen to a Bible story, sing some songs, and work on review.
 After this large group time, the children separate into smaller groups according to their age to dig more deeply into the Bible story at their own level.
 Parents can pick up their children downstairs after the service.

 What about the rest of the week?

 Sunday worship is just the start.
 We also offer many different activities during the week for families, singles, children, and adults.

 Also check out our Beyond Sunday Blog, where we explore how to bring worship into the rest of the week.